 TicoNuevo dodging obstacles at the horse parade

-We had this offering at our parade and some of the renters, to be delicate, “detracted somewhat” from the aura surrounding my vision of participating in a horse parade.
+We had this offering at our horse parade.
+Some of the renters, to be delicate, “detracted somewhat” from the aura surrounding my vision of participating in a horse parade.

-Some topes have also gotten a bit of a bad reputation for public drunkenness among both “topegoers” and riding participants—a few of them were from the horse rental crowd, I’m sure—thankfully there was very little blatant insobriety.
+Some topes have also gotten a bit of a bad reputation for public drunkenness among both “tope-goers” and riding participants.
+A few of them were from the horse rental crowd, I’m sure.
+Thankfully there was very little blatant insobriety.

 I was to also keep my distance from one of the other horses on our team, Junior (Bronco’s grandson) as the two did not get along.
 (I guess family squabbles are even present in the horse community.)

 There was a bit of a challenge in keeping my distance from Junior as this was the first time I’d ridden with this team: the first time in 50 years that I’d ridden with other horses; and the first time ever on a public street crowded with people.

 We filled ranks and at the first major corner, my team went into its synchronized routine and since I hadn’t practiced with them, I did my best to “fake it” or just stay out of the way and appear as if that was what I was supposed to be doing.
-However, I did have a few friends planted in the crowd of “topegoers” and rode over to shake hands when they called out my name.
+However, I did have a few friends planted in the crowd of “tope-goers” and rode over to shake hands when they called out my name.
 I have to admit, it was great fun and just a bit heady.

 Again I did my best to “fake it” and stay out of their way while trying to appear that that was my role.
 As we finished, the announcer held a microphone up to each of us and asked for our names.
-When it came to my turn, I was asked and responded with my very un-Tico name and was asked again.
+When it came to my turn, I responded with my very un-Tico name and was asked again.
 I repeated it and blurted out after, “gringo”.
-This pretty much explained it all and also elicited quite a bit of laughter as the announcer repeated it again and I, then, rode happily into the sunset.
+This pretty much explained it all.
+This elicited quite a bit of laughter as the announcer repeated it again.

-Footnote 1: Either my neighbor is desperate for team members or I must have done alright in my tope debut as I have been asked to join them in one of the last topes of the summer in San Ramon.
-This Saturday I am to return to the arena where my neighbor wants teach me how to get Bronco to do his tricks, which he says will entertain the crowd in San Ramon’s tope.
+Either my neighbor is desperate for team members or I must have done alright in my tope debut as I have been asked to join them in one of the last topes of the summer in San Ramon.
+This Saturday I am to return to the arena where my neighbor wants to teach me how to get Bronco to do his tricks, which he says will entertain the crowd in San Ramon’s tope.
 Finally, I get a lesson.

-Footnote 3: I was excited to go to view the “antique auto parade” (with marching bands) as I’ve seen very, very few vintage autos since arriving here.
-The Saturday following the tope we attended the parade with friends.
-True to form, the poster said it was to start at 5:00PM, and it started very promptly—at 6:00PM.
-The total antique auto contingent, which leads off the parade, consisted of
+I was excited to go to view the “antique auto parade” (with marching bands).
+I’ve seen very, very few vintage autos since arriving here.
+The Saturday following the tope we attended the horse parade with friends.
+True to form, the poster said it was to start at 5:00 PM, and it started very promptly—at 6:00 PM.
+The total antique auto contingent, which leads off the horse parade, consisted of

 The favored instruments in virtually every Latin band that night were: stainless steel “stein-like” instruments rubbed with a stick; glockenspiels; trumpets; and drums—lots and lots of drums.
-Their beat and their steps were very Latin and very catchy, but after the first fifteen Latin bands and about 1,000 drums, we called it a night and headed home.
+Their beat and their steps were very Latin and very catchy.
+But after the first fifteen Latin bands and about 1,000 drums, we called it a night and headed home.